But I finally, I said, to hell with this discretionary versus non-discretionary spending stuff.

 Hello, sir.

-Tomorrow, I understand the president will be in Chattanooga to visit the Amazon Fulfillment Center as part of his jobs tour.
+Tomorrow, I understand the president will be in Chattanooga to visit the Amazon Fulfillment Center as part of his jobs tour, where, as a side note, they employ thousands of part-time temp workers that make a living wage.

 I also noticed when I get your tea delivered to me that it comes from a distribution center in Chattanooga.

-So the president will not be at our fulfillment center.
+So, the president will not be at our fulfillment center.

-There's there's time to arrange that meeting.
+There's time to arrange that meeting.

 You've been trying to get that together.